-The Self-Query Service searches to see if identity information an individual or entity provides in the self-query request matches any report information previously submitted to the Data Bank.
-The response to a self-query request may show that no information was found in the Data Bank, or it may show that information about medical malpractice payments, adverse licensure or privileges actions, or judgments and convictions was found.
-If such information is found, the Data Bank's response to the self-query request will include a copy of all report information.
+The NPDB's Self-Query service searches to see if information you provide in the self-query order form matches information in reports previously submitted to the NPDB.
+The self-query response shows the results of that search.
+Your response may show that no matching information was found in the NPDB, or it may show that information about medical malpractice payments, adverse licensure or privileges actions, or judgments and convictions was found, in which case the full report(s) will be provided.
+Self-Queries are $4.00 per order.

 If you ordered paper copies of your self-query response, you'll receive them in an envelope from the NPDB.

 If an organization (e.g., a state licensing board) or employer requests a sealed copy of your self-query response, do not open the envelope.
 Include the unopened envelope with the correspondence you send to the organization or employer, such as a state license application.
 The NPDB is prevented by law from sending reports directly to a third party.

 The NPDB receives and discloses reports on health care practitioners submitted by authorized organizations as mandated by federal law.
 These laws determine the types of actions that can or must be reported to the NPDB.
 A detailed list of reportable actions is available in the NPDB Guidebook.

 The NPDB and Healthcare Integrity and Protection Data Bank (HIPDB) merged into a single Data Bank in May 2013.
 All NPDB and HIPDB reports are now consolidated within the NPDB.
 Your self-query response incorporates both HIPDB and NPDB information.
 A separate HIPDB response is no longer available.